Happy July 4th!

 Start by placing all of the peeled bananas in a blender.
 Blend until smooth, then pour into a bowl so it’s easy to scoop into your mold.

-Heat your almond butter in the microwave (or stovetop if you like) for about 20 seconds, just so it’s got a little bit of liquidity to help it settle & set in the Popsicle mold.
+Add about a tablespoon of water to your almond butter, just so it’s got a little bit of liquidity to help it settle & set in the Popsicle mold.

 Add 1/2 Tbsp to 1 Tbsp, depending on your Popsicle molds/taste buds, to the bottom of each mold for the first layer.
 Then fill the mold almost to the top with pureed banana, leaving about 1/2 an inch of room.